U.S.-based money market funds attract $31 billion: Lipper

 Investors still committed $1.5 billion to stock funds over the weekly reporting period that ended Wednesday, marking the fourth straight week of inflows into the funds.

+All of the inflows, however, went toward funds that hold stocks of companies outside the United States.
+Investors soured on funds that hold U.S. stocks and withdrew $573 million, marking the first outflows from the funds in four weeks.

-The S&P 500 fell 0.8 percent over the reporting period, however, on conflicting data on the strength of the U.S. economy.
+The S&P 500 fell 0.8 percent over the reporting period on conflicting data on the strength of the U.S. economy.
 The data has fueled uncertainty over when the Federal Reserve would scale back its $85 billion in monthly bond-buying.

 Taxable bond funds had small outflows of $258 million, reversing inflows of $141.5 million over the previous week.

+The yield on the 10-year U.S. Treasury note rose to 2.85 percent at one point on Wednesday, marking its highest level since mid-September after the strong private-sector jobs report.
+Bond yields move inversely to their prices.

-Funds that hold high-yield junk bonds had outflows of $141.4 million, marking their first withdrawals in four weeks.
+Funds that hold riskier high-yield junk bonds had outflows of $141.4 million, however, marking their first withdrawals in four weeks and underscoring investors’ preference for safety.

 Investors are anticipating that bond interest rates will spike higher once the Fed pulls back its monthly bond-buying stimulus, Roseen said.
 The Fed meets later this month.